Kmarinsh/quotecodequote/README.md

 * Dynamically typed vairables
 * No semicolon at end of line
 * .qcq file extension
-* straightforward variable assignment
+* Straightforward variable assignment
-* easy to read and understand
+* Easy to read and understand

 ## Examples